-The National Institute for Subatomic Physics Nikhef is based in Amsterdam and is a partnership between the NWO_I foundation and five universities:
+The National Institute for Subatomic Physics Nikhef is home base in Amsterdam, and is a cooperation between (currently) seven parties:

 - → The University of Amsterdam

 - → The VU University Amsterdam

 - → The Radboud University Nijmegen

 - → Utrecht University

 - → Groningen University

+- → Maastricht University

 The partners in the Nikhef partnership finance and support the institute.
 If you're a doctoral student at Nikhef, you're almost always employed by one of these six organisations.
-However, if you have questions about your salary or working conditions you can always contact the Nikhef Human Resources department in room H221, phone them at (020-592)5077/5120 or email to pz@nikhef.nl.
+However, if you have questions about your salary or working conditions you can always contact the Nikhef HRM department.
+You can also call 020-592 5077/5120 or email to pz@nikhef.nl.
 Even when your salary is paid from an (international) grant programme, the Nikhef HR department is your first port of call.

 Nikhef is managed by a management team that is responsible for everything that goes on in the organisation.
 At Nikhef there are different research programmes.
 Each research programme has a programme leader, who is responsible for the appointment of doctoral students in his or her programme.

 There are three technical departments within Nikhef that work - together with the physicists- on the technical realisation of the experiments that Nikhef participates in.
 Engineers and technicians in the fields of mechanical technology, electronics and computing work in a number of well-equipped laboratories.